arrow

 Excessive bureaucracy is a common operational risk in fintech.
 It can slow down decision-making and make it challenging to implement changes quickly.
 Thus, if a fintech company needs to make a change to its product or service offerings, it may need to navigate a complex and time-consuming approval process before it can be implemented.
 This can result in missed opportunities and decreased competitiveness in the market.

-On the other hand, insufficient bureaucracy can also lead to operational risks in fintech.
+On the other hand, insufficient bureaucracy can also lead to operational risk in fintech.
 When processes are not well-documented or standardized, it can be challenging to identify potential issues or track progress effectively.
 This can lead to mistakes and missed opportunities, as well as make it more difficult to comply with regulatory requirements.

 Want to minimize your risks?